Anthony Sabatini: Abortion rights

 Sabatini is anti-abortion, calling for an "abortion ban" from conception.

 Climate change

-Sabatini rejects the scientific consensus on climate change and has called for the execution of climate change activists.
+Sabatini rejects the scientific consensus on climate change.
+In 2024, he called for the execution of two climate change activists, who were arrested after throwing paint at glass encasements which contained the Declaration of Independence and the U.S. Constitution.

 Gun control

 Sabatini has opposed gun control in the United States and has supported unrestricted carry legislation to allow Floridians to carry concealed firearms without first acquiring a permit.
 Sabatini described permit requirements as a requirement for persons "to beg government permission and pay money for the exercise of their fundamental God-given right."
 Sabatini introduced constitutional carry legislation in 2020, 2021, and 2022; the legislation was endorsed by Republican governor Ron DeSantis but did not pass the Republican-controlled legislature; Sabatini criticized several fellow Republicans for failing to back the bill.

 LGBTQ+ rights

 Sabatini is opposed to same-sex marriage, LGBTQ rights, and transgender rights in the United States.
 He has referred to LGBTQ pride as "anti-Christian" and called to "crush" Pride month for being "anti-American."